 Yes, including even more expensive production systems for conidia of beneficial fungi.
-The MycoHarvester version V (MH5) is simply a tool for separating powdery conidia from solid substrates such as grain, on an experimental scale.
+The new MycoHarvester 6 (MH6) is simply a tool for separating powdery conidia from solid substrates such as grain, on an experimental scale.
+It has an upgraded motor & fan unit, but in all other ways the MycoHarvester 6 functions in the same way as the MH5 series: the cyclone has the same cyclone geometry to previous versions that have been in use since 2004.
 It has several potential applications, but its primary role to date has been in the formulation of promising microbial control agents (MCAs).

 Many fungi produce hydrophilic (often slimy) propagules and the MycoHarvester is less suitable for these (although separation may still be possible if the conidiated substrate is made very dry).

-To date, conidia of the following species are known to have been successfully separated from substrates using the MycoHarvester 5 and used for biopesticide formulation or other processes:
+To date, conidia of the following species are known to have been successfully separated from substrates using the MH 6 and used for biopesticide formulation or other processes:

 It is impossible to exactly estimate yields for the wide range of isolates and substrates.
-The laboratory-scale MH5 is to help provide experimental information on future scale-up.
+The laboratory-scale MH 6 can help provide experimental information on future scale-up.
 It's primary objective is to aid the development of high quality formulations and thus enable "proof of concept" in trials of promising beneficial fungi.
 Reasonably-well surface dried substrate is typically processed in batches of approximately 1 kg, usually taking 1-4 minutes to process, so you might hope to process 10-12 kg in a working hour (in comparison, he MH3 unit can extract more than 0.5 tons substrate per day).